 General Power of Competence

 1.1 Parish (and latterly town) councils are corporate bodies that have accumulated powers through legislation since 1894.
-Their powers were constrained to specific and appropriate legislation.
+Their powers were constrained to the specific and appropriate legislation.
 This means that before undertaking anything, members must be satisfied that a town council has the power (under a specified statute) to undertake that activity.

 1.2 Town councils have many specific powers (e.g. the provision of open spaces and recreational facilities) in addition to section 137 of the Local Government Act 1972, permitting the expenditure up to certain limits for “purposes not otherwise authorised”.
 Typically, the expenditure on grants and sponsorship is covered by section 137 of the Local Government Act, 1972.

 1.3 Despite the wide range of powers, town councils are always at risk of being challenged, especially if they undertake an unusual activity.
-For example, a recent court ruling pronounced that pre-meeting prayers by a town council was unlawful.
+For example, a recent court ruling pronounced that pre-meeting prayers by a town council were unlawful.

 1.4 In consequence, the Government included a “general power of competence” in the Localism Act 2011 (Part 1, Chapter 1, ss 1-8).
 It was brought into force by SI 965 The Parish Councils (General Power of Competence) (Prescribed Conditions) Order 2012 in April 2012.